 The results of preclinical studies, early clinical trials or analyses of our product candidates may not be predictive of the results of later-stage clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
-In addition, conclusions based on promising data from analyses of clinical trials for IMC-1 and IMC-2 are completed as planned, we cannot be certain that their results will support the safety and efficacy sufficient to obtain regulatory approval.
+In addition, conclusions based on promising data from analyses of clinical results may be shown to be incorrect when implemented in prospective clinical trials.
+Even if our clinical trials for IMC-1 and IMC-2 are completed as planned, we cannot be certain that their results will support the safety and efficacy sufficient to obtain regulatory approval.